 So, while economic leaders in Georgia are doing their best to incentivize eSports production companies, venue owners and franchise teams, the IRS continues to collect and impose rules and regulations for professional players.

 We’re Here to Help

-Bennett Thrasher’s entertainment accounting professionals have become experts on how the ever-evolving tax laws affect the growing eSports industry here in Georgia and nationwide.
+Bennett Thrasher’s entertainment industry accountants have become experts on how the ever-evolving tax laws affect the growing eSports industry here in Georgia and nationwide.
 Let our team provide creative solutions to help you navigate the financial opportunities that come with being a developer, publisher, caster, influencer, athlete or team, investor or sponsor.
 To learn more, contact DiAndria Green by calling 770.396.2200.